(Added at v1.0)

 - Save to My Content

-The Save to My Content option saves the result as a feature collection item in My Content in ArcGIS Online or Portal for ArcGIS.
+The Save to My Content option saves the result as a feature collection item on the My Content tab of the Contents pane in ArcGIS Online or ArcGIS Enterprise.

-- Click Clear on the Input tab to clear the location or X on the Output tab to clear the geoprocessing results from the map.
+- Click Clear on the Input tab to clear the location, or click the x on the Output tab to clear the geoprocessing results from the map.